Debankur-C137/Face-Mask-Detection-Program/README.md

 *	__without_mask: 1919 images__

-The dataset is propriotery.
+The dataset is proprietary.
 Please email me at ghosh_deb@hotmail.com to gain access to it.

 ## Prerequisites